Vexilla regis (Bruckner): History

 Bruckner composed it on 9 February 1892.
-The work, the manuscrit of which is archived at the Österreichische Nationalbibliothek, is based on the Latin hymn Vexilla Regis by Venantius Fortunatus.
-It was first performed on Good Friday, 15 April 1892, and was published in the same year by Josef Weinberger, Vienna.
+The work, the manuscript of which is archived at the Österreichische Nationalbibliothek, is based on the Latin hymn Vexilla Regis by Venantius Fortunatus.
+In his letter of 7 March 1892 to Bernhard Deubler, Bruckner wrote that he had composed this work "according to a pure impulse of the heart".
+The work was first performed on Good Friday, 15 April 1892, and was published in the same year by Josef Weinberger, ViennaIn the Album der Wiener Meister.
+A Reminder of the International Exhibition of Music and Theatre.

+For his 1939 edition of Bruckner's motets published by Peters, Ludwig Berberich was inspired by the edition that Wöss had published in 1914 with Universal Edition.
+Wöss had been inspired by the first edition, which contained only the first verse of the motet, and had not consulted the manuscripts.
+In his edition, Wöss has, in accordance with the choral reforms under Pius X, used the old text of the Vexilla Regis and took into account the accompaniment of the penultimate and last strophes.
+He used the appropriate prosody and included the concluding Amen, which Bruckner had not set to music.
+From then on, the work was considered to be only tri-strophic.

-In the Nowak-Bauernfeind new edition (Band XXI/29 of the Gesamtausgabe) the motet was re-issued with the revised text of the hymn and an additional 4-bar Amen.
+In the Nowak-Bauernfeind new edition (Band XXI/29 of the Gesamtausgabe) the motet was re-issued with the seven strophes of Bruckner's original manuscript, with a final four-bar Amen.

 Music

-Bruckner put strophes 1, 6 and 7 of the text in a motet of 108 bars in Phrygian mode for mixed choir a cappella.
+Bruckner put the seven strophes of the text in a motet for mixed choir a cappella.

+On the left side of the manuscript, Bruckner notated the work a first time, underscoring the text of strophes 1-3, and wrote down the text of strophes 4-5 without music.
+On the right side, Bruckner wrote out the score again, underscored by the text of strophes 6-7.
+Bruckner set the liturgical version of his composition, which was customary at the time.
+The Nowak edition reflects this correctly.

 Alike he did in Christus factus est WAB 11 and Virga Jesse WAB 52, Bruckner used the Dresdner Amen on the words prodeunt (bars 5–8), unica (bars 41–44), and Trinitas (bars 77–80).

 Although it is in Phrygian mode the motet is characterized by Bruckner's typical modulations, often to rather distant keys and the integration of diverse musical styles: Bruckner biographer Howie remarks that "the remarkable mixture of the old and the new in this strophic piece could perhaps be interpreted as an attempt to sum up [Bruckner's] life's work".
 Its "bleaker and uncompromising" close is suited to the Good Friday story.

 Selected discography

+Most performances and recordings of the motet contain only three strophes with Venantius Fortunatus’ ancient text, according to Berberich's edition.
+Only a few recordings reproduce the score that Bruckner had actually set to music.

 The first recording of Bruckner's Vexilla regis occurred in 1931: